컷 아웃(Cutout) 애니메이션¶

-You may notice when connecting the hip and torso, that an extra bone is created.
+You may notice that an extra bone is created when connecting the hip and torso.

-To fix this, select the root and hip node, open the Skeleton menu, click
+want that.
+To fix this, select the root and hip node, open the Skeleton menu,

-Now that a whole skeleton is rigged, the next step is setting up the IK chains.
+Now that the whole figure is rigged, the next step is setting up the IK chains.
 IK chains allow for more natural control of extremities.

-IK chains are a powerful animation tool.
+IK stands for inverse kinematics.
+It's a convenient technique for animating the position of hands, feet and other extremities of rigs like the one we've made.
 Imagine you want to pose a character's foot in a specific position on the ground.
-Without IK chains, each motion of the foot would require rotating and positioning several other bones.
+Without IK chains, each motion of the foot would require rotating and positioning several other bones (the shin and the thigh at least).
 This would be quite complex and lead to imprecise results.